Paradise Lost: Synopsis

-The poem follows the epic tradition of starting in medias res (lit. 'in the midst of things'), the background story being recounted, later.
+The poem follows the epic tradition of plunging in medias res (lit. 'into the midst of things'), the background story being recounted later.

 Milton's story has two narrative arcs, one about Satan (Lucifer) and the other about Adam and Eve.
 It begins after Satan and the other fallen angels have been defeated and banished to Hell, or, as it is also called in the poem, Tartarus.
-In Pandæmonium, the capital city of Hell, Satan employs his rhetorical skill to organise his followers; he is aided by Mammon and Beelzebub; Belial, Chemosh, and Moloch are also present.
+In Pandæmonium, the capital city of Hell, Satan employs his rhetorical skill to organise his followers; he is aided by Beelzebub; Moloch, Belial, and Mammon are also present.
 At the end of the debate, Satan volunteers to corrupt the newly created Earth and God's new and most favoured creation, Mankind.
-He braves the dangers of the Abyss alone, in a manner reminiscent of Odysseus or Aeneas.
-After an arduous traversal of the Chaos outside Hell, he enters God's new material World, and later the Garden of Eden.
+He braves the dangers of the Abyss alone, in a manner reminiscent of Odysseus or the Argonauts.
+After an arduous traversal through the Chaos outside Hell, he arrives at God's new material World.

+God in Heaven foresees Satan's success in causing the fall of Man.
+However, since mankind's fall will be caused by a deception, (unlike how the fallen angels fell by their own cause), God offers mankind redemption.
+He calls for a volunteer, and the Son of God offers himself to die to man's sin.
+The narrative then returns to Satan, who continues his journey through God's Universe, eventually arriving at the Garden of Eden.
+Satan is later discovered by Eden's angelic guards, and God prevents their destructive battle by weighing its outcome in the sky – Satan beholds that he will lose this fight, so he flees.

-At several points in the poem, an Angelic War over Heaven is recounted from different perspectives.
+An Angelic War over Heaven is recounted by the Archangel Raphael from different perspectives.
 Satan's rebellion follows the epic convention of large-scale warfare.
 The battles between the faithful angels and Satan's forces take place over three days.
 At the final battle, the Son of God single-handedly defeats the entire legion of angelic rebels and banishes them from Heaven.
-Following this purge, God creates the World, culminating in his creation of Adam and Eve.
-While God gave Adam and Eve total freedom and power to rule over all creation, he gave them one explicit command: not to eat from the tree of the knowledge of good and evil on penalty of death.
-It is less often related that God was afraid that they would eat the fruit of the tree of life, and live forever.
+Following their expulsion, God creates the Universe, culminating in his creation of Adam and Eve.
+While God gave Adam and Eve total freedom and power to rule over the Earth, he gave them one explicit command: not to eat from the tree of the knowledge of good and evil on penalty of death.